naa986/wp-login-form/wp-login-form/readme.txt

 == Frequently Asked Questions ==

-= Can I use this plugin to create WordPress login form or Widget? =
+= Can I use this plugin to create a WordPress login form or Widget? =

 Yes.

-= Can I embed the login form into a post/page? =
+= Can I embed the WordPress login form into a post/page? =

 Yes.